piyushjnvs/Delta-demo/README.md

 # Delta-demo
-this is demo of git &amp; github
+this is demo of git &amp; github.